Nickel (United States coin): Design and name

 The identities of the models for the Native American on the obverse and for the bison on the reverse are not known with certainty.
-Fraser stressed that the Native American was a type, rather than based on a specific individual, and identified various Native Americans as models, not always consistently, including Iron Tail, Two Moons, and Big Tree (of the Kiowa people).
+Fraser stressed that the Native American was a type, rather than based on a specific individual, and identified various Native Americans as models, not always consistently, including Iron Tail, (Oglala Lakota) Two Moons, (Northern Cheyenne) and Big Tree (of the Kiowa people).
 There have been other claimants, the most prominent being John Big Tree, a Seneca, who made many public appearances as the "nickel Indian" until his death in 1967.
 Fraser recounted that the animal on the reverse was an American bison, Black Diamond, whom he stated lived at the Bronx Zoo, and also described the model simply as a bison at the Bronx Zoo.
 However, Black Diamond was never at the Bronx Zoo, but instead lived at the Central Park Zoo (both facilities are in New York City) until the animal was sold and slaughtered in 1915.
 The placement of the horns on the still-extant mounted head of Black Diamond differs from that of the bison on the nickel.

 From its inception, the coin was referred to as the "Buffalo nickel", reflecting the common name for the bison.
 The numismatic publication with the greatest circulation, Coin World, calls it an Indian head nickel, while R.S.
 Yeoman's Red Book refers to it as "Indian Head or Buffalo".

 Jefferson nickel (1938–present)

 When the Buffalo nickel had been struck for 25 years and could be replaced without an act of Congress, the Mint moved quickly to replace it.
 Although the Fraser design is popular today among numismatists, it did not enjoy that status in 1938, and there was no public outcry at the decision.
-In January 1938, the Mint announced an open competition for the new nickel design, with the winner to receive a prize of $1,000.
+In January 1938, the Mint announced an open competition for the new nickel design, with the winner to receive a prize of $1,000, equal to $ today.
 Anticipating the 1943 bicentennial of Jefferson's birth, competitors were to place his portrait on the obverse, and a depiction of his house Monticello on the reverse.

 On April 24, Felix Schlag was announced as the winner.
 His design featured the portrayal of Jefferson which would be used on the nickel until 2004, closely conforming to the former president's bust by sculptor Jean-Antoine Houdon, which is to be found in Boston's Museum of Fine Arts.
 However, the model differs from the nickel that was struck for circulation because it featured a view of Monticello from an angle, and a style of lettering officials did not like; Schlag was required to change both.
 Either through a misunderstanding or an oversight, Schlag did not include his initials in the design; they would not be added until 1966.
 Production began on October 3, 1938; they were released into circulation on November 15.
 According to contemporary accounts, the Jefferson nickel was initially hoarded, and it was not until 1940 that it was commonly seen in circulation.